 If you’ve ever left your lights on in your car, you probably know what it’s like to come back to a car that won’t start.
-If your battery gets drained, other cars can jump start the battery, but without jumper cables, you’ll be out of luck.
+If your battery gets drained, other cars can jump-start the battery, but without jumper cables, you’ll be out of luck.
 Make sure you always carry a set of jumper cables in your car to avoid being stuck without any battery power.

-You can also invest in a portable car jump starter for those times when you may be away from population and need a jump.
+You can also invest in a portable car jump starter for those times when you may be away from the population and need a jump.
 These small devices fit under the seat and are easy to forget about until the moment you need them!